 That’s right.
 In Brandon, Mississippi, you may not hinder a pedestrian’s progress by placing a truck in their way.
 We’re pretty sure you can place a zebra in their way.
 Or an ostrich.
 Or a piano.
 But not a truck.
 Okay?

-If you’ve been injured by a car or a truck (or even a zebra) through no fault of your own, contact Morris Bart.
+Accidents happen every day, and some of the circumstances are unusual.
+If you’ve been injured by a car or a truck (or even a zebra) through no fault of your own, the Mississippi personal injury lawyers at Morris Bart can answer your questions, but we can’t help you if you’ve broken one of these laws and someone decides to enforce it.

 to find a Morris Bart office near you.